-On Monday, June 15th, we are reopening our doors for in-person classes!
+On Monday, June 15th, we are starting in-person classes!

 We are excited to see all our friends again and want to share with you what we are doing to help keep all of our dancers, families, and staff as safe and healthy as possible.